- What are electromagnetic fields?

-The Atmospheric Radionuclide Transport Model (ARTM) was developed on behalf of the German Federal Ministry for Environment, Nature Conservation, Building and Nuclear Safety (BMUB) and the German Federal Office for Radiation Protection (BfS).
+The Atmospheric Radionuclide Transport Model (ARTM) was developed on behalf of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and the German Federal Office for Radiation Protection (BfS).
 It is used together with dose module DARTM for the calculation of the radiation exposure of the population in the vicinity of nuclear facilities during normal operations and it is continuously adapted to latest state-of-the-art of science and technology.